marcosbr/predictive-geology-maps/README.md

 The terminal should look like this:
 ![Terminal example](./resources/prompt_env.PNG)

 Now you should be able to use the scripts.
 Don't forget to activate the `pred-geomap` environment whenever you want to run this code.
+Alternatively, you can run the [`windows_installer.py`](windows_installer.py) file using your base [Anaconda](https://www.anaconda.com/).
+In doing so, the `.bat` file described below is created automatically.

 # Running the scripts
 The [main program](main.py) accepts a [configuration file](config.ini) as input and performs all the computations based on such file.
 The [configuration file](config.ini) looks like this: